top of page

 Behind Martinsville Market.

-Martinsville Market is run by Alexis, with help from her three kids!
+Martinsville Market is run by Alexis, with help from her fiance and three kids!

 Originally from rural Iowa, Alexis graduated from New York University with a focus in Food Studies.
 She has spent the past thirteen years working in restaurants and agriculture, spending time in NYC, Pennsylvania, France, and the past ten years in Midcoast Maine.
 From viniculture to urban rooftop farming; organic, horse-powered market gardening to large-scale commercial fruit and vegetable production; fine dining to food systems education in our local schools (MSAD40), Alexis has been involved in many different parts of our food system.